bahodge/tomb-of-annihilation/sessions/Session 46.md

 [[Munch]] - Roast Boar: The character feels stronger and has advantage on Strength checks [[Indy]] - Squash Stew: The character feels healthier and gains advantage on Constitution saving throws [[Merrick]] - Iced Cakes: The character feels energized and gains 2d10 temporary hit points

+We explore a bunch of other rooms and [[Khara]] starts another fight with some pages.

+Next Time
+- Fight paper mache
+- Continue to explore the [[Hags Swin Sisters]]